On January 13th, 2017 I engaged leaders from our local community and asked the following questions:

 In response to this important and vital discussion I’ve created a four-month series for leaders to experience Room to Breathe

 Room to Breathe is open to men, women, entrepreneurs, formal and informal leaders.
-If you identify with any of these sentiments please reserve your spot in Room to Breathe and pass this message along.

 Thank you to all leaders who created space to engage in this conversation.